 Q: What factors can affect the value of my car accident case in Texas?

 A: There are many factors, including the severity of your injuries and the extent of medical treatment needed, the amount of lost income due to time off work, and any property damage to your vehicle.
 The degree of fault assigned to each driver also affects the value.
 If you share some part of the blame for the accident, it can reduce your recovery amount.
 Other factors like the availability of insurance coverage and the impact the injuries have on your daily life and future earning capacity also have an effect.
-Consult with an attorney to clarify your case’s specific value.
+Speak to your personal injury lawyers for the best advice.
+Consult with an attorney to clarify your case’s specific value and what compensation the motor vehicle crash can bring.

 Q: What types of damages can I recover in a Texas car accident case?